-This chart provides a quick summary of how much Heartland Charter School plans to spend for 2021-22.
+This chart provides a quick summary of how much Heartland Charter School plans to spend for 2022-23.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-Heartland Charter School plans to spend \$50,347,550 for the 2021-22 school year.
-Of that amount, \$22,116,418 is tied to actions/services in the LCAP and \$28,231,132 is not included in the LCAP.
+The text description of the above chart is as follows: Heartland Charter School plans to spend \$50,331,173 for the 2022-23 school year.
+Of that amount, \$26,187,429 is tied to actions/services in the LCAP and \$24,143,744 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-Staffing and related benefits, textbooks and general instructional materials, special education and instructional services, professional services, rent and facility costs and other general operational costs
+Expenditures to operate the school are not included in the LCAP, which may include staffing and related benefits, textbooks and general instructional materials, special education and instructional services, professional services, rent and facility costs and other general operational costs.

-Increased or Improved Services for High Needs Students in the LCAP for the 2021-22 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year

-In 2021-22, Heartland Charter School is projecting it will receive \$3,585,611 based on the enrollment of foster youth, English learner, and low-income students.
+In 2022-23, Heartland Charter School is projecting it will receive \$3,664,254 based on the enrollment of foster youth, English learner, and low-income students.
 Heartland Charter School must describe how it intends to increase or improve services for high needs students in the LCAP.
-Heartland Charter School plans to spend \$4,426,361 towards meeting this requirement, as described in the LCAP.
+Heartland Charter School plans to spend \$4,750,893 towards meeting this requirement, as described in the LCAP.